uajqq/weewx-belchertown-new/readme.txt

-This is a fork of the Belchertown skin for the weewx weather system.
+This is a fork of the Belchertown skin for the WeeWX weather system.
 Copyright 2018 Pat O'Brien
 Maintained since 2025 by uajqq